* ST-Ericsson to supply chipsets for Nokia Windows Phones

 * Qualcomm so far has been the sole supplier for Windows

-* STMicro shares rise more than 4 pct, Ericsson 2 pct
+* STMicro shares rise 4 pct, Ericsson 3 pct

-Nov 2 (Reuters) - ST-Ericsson won a deal to supply chipsets for future Windows Phones of Nokia , breaking the monopoly Qualcomm has had for Microsoft's mobile platform.
+HELSINKI, Nov 2 (Reuters) - ST-Ericsson won a deal to supply chipsets for future Nokia phones based on Windows software, breaking Qualcomm's monopoly over Microsoft's mobile platform.

-So far Windows Phones have addressed only the most expensive part of the smartphone market, limiting the potential audience, but Nokia has said it would seek to offer cheaper models soon.
+So far Microsoft has limited the use of its platform to higher-end smartphone models using Qualcomm's Snapdragon processor, limiting the potential audience, but Nokia has said it would seek to offer cheaper models soon.